Managed IT for Banking and Financial Industries

 What is mobile device management (MDM)?

 Mobile device management is an evolving security issue.
-Why do you need it as a financial institution?
-It will give you an inventory of all mobile devices accessing the corporate network or data and allow you to push out security policies and settings over the air (OTA).
-Mobile device management will also ensure only devices compliant with their policies have access to corporate email and data as well as provide the ability to remotely lock or wipe a lost or stolen device.
+As a financial institution, MDM will give you an inventory of all mobile devices accessing the corporate network or data and allow you to push out security policies and settings over the air (OTA).
+Mobile device management will also ensure only devices compliant with their policies have access to corporate email and data, and will provide the ability to remotely lock or wipe a lost or stolen device.

-Are there benefits to the approach of managed security for financial organizations even though they get audited every year?
+Does a managed security approach benefit financial organizations even though they get audited every year?

 As a financial institution, what do I need to look for in an IT provider?